 - 1. [Consensus Recommendation] Interoperability is a key consideration and must be an element of any grid modernization plan filed by the Distribution Companies. - 2.
-[Clean Energy Caucus/AGO] The utilities should be required to meet interoperability standards that are consistent with relevant industry standards (i.e., NIST) and subject to Department review and approval. - 3.
-[AGO] Interoperability standards shall not be used to require or otherwise justify investments into new, risky and emerging technologies, investments that would undermine the affordability of customer's rates and bills, or that are not demonstrated to be cost effective, and prudent and used and useful. - 4.
+[Clean Energy Caucus/ Office of the Attorney General/Low Income Network] The utilities should be required to meet interoperability standards that are consistent with relevant industry standards (i.e., NIST) and subject to Department review and approval. - 3.
+[Office of the Attorney General/Low Income Network] Interoperability standards shall not be used to require or otherwise justify investments into new, risky and emerging technologies, investments that would undermine the affordability of customer's rates and bills, or that are not demonstrated to be cost effective, and prudent and used and useful. - 4.
 [Clean Energy Caucus] MA utilities should adopt the same standards where possible; and could potentially develop a common set of standards as follow-up to this proceeding.

+5.6.
 Open Access

-[Clean Energy Caucus] Open access should be a key consideration in the evaluation of grid modernization technology and investment options to accommodate the evolution of new technologies.
+1. [Clean Energy Caucus/MA DOER] Open access should be a key consideration in the evaluation of grid modernization technology and investment options to accommodate the evolution of new technologies.

+5.7.
 Cyber-Security and Privacy

 - 1. [Consensus Recommendation] Cyber-Security and privacy are key considerations and must be elements of any grid modernization plan filed by the Distribution Companies. - 2.
-[Clean Energy Caucus/AGO] The DPU should require the utilities to develop and seek approval of Cyber-Security plans, policies, and protocols as part of each grid modernization plan (as well as through any other regulatory procedures that the DPU may require).
+[Clean Energy Caucus/ Office of the Attorney General/Low Income Network/MA DOER] The DPU should require the utilities to develop and seek approval of Cyber-Security plans, policies, and protocols as part of each grid modernization plan (as well as through any other regulatory procedures that the DPU may require).
 Utilities should have periodic reporting requirements to demonstrate compliance with protocols.
 (Note: Portion of the plans may require confidential treatment to ensure system security.)